steadybit/preflight-kit/docs/preflight-api.md

 The `status` field in a `PreflightKitError` defines how Steadybit will display the error:

 - `failed` - The preflight has detected a condition that should prevent the experiment from running, such as being outside a maintenance window
-- `errored` - There was a technical error while executing the preflight check
+- `errored` - There was a technical error while executing the preflight action

 #### References